csmclaren/loco/README.md

 ### Changing the key bindings used to enable, disable, or activate Loco

-The command `loco-set-default-key-bindings` sets the default key bindings to enable, disable, or activate Loco.
+The command `loco-set-default-configuration` sets the default key bindings to enable, disable, or activate Loco.
 Typically, you should call this command automatically on startup, as recommended in [Installation](#installation), but it is not required that you do so.
 This command sets the default key bindings as follows, and you can edit this code to bind your own key sequences as desired.

   ```lisp
   ;; Bind "C-c ," to toggle Loco in the current buffer